pacifics/PassDao/README.md

 The Account Manager smart contract is associated with a recipient (the Dao for dao shares and the recipient for contractor tokens) and used for the management of tokens by a client smart contract (the dao).

 - Funding.sol:
 The Funding smart contract used for the funding of the Dao.
+The initial funding has two stages.
+During the first stage (two weeks), the new partners (ether holders) indicate the amount they intend to fund (they pay only gas for transaction).
+This first stage will allow to determine limits in amount and ether balance for each partner address with the next main goal : to have a decentralized Community.
+The second stage will allow partners to fund the Dao according to the set limits.

 - DAO.sol:
 Smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.